-To help adapt to the contours of the face, this shaver comes with free floating cutting elements that moves in eight directions.
+To help adapt to the contours of the face, this shaver comes with free-floating cutting elements that move in eight directions.
 The foil design makes this best to use on flat surfaces like the cheek and neck area.
 But the ability to pivot will allow this to work on areas like the chin as well.

-A close look at the shaving head reveals why this is a great option if you have sensitive skin.
+A close look at the shaving head reveals why this is an excellent option if you have sensitive skin.

 Four cutting elements